Classification of traces and hypertraces on spaces of classical pseudodifferential operators: Introduction and formulation of the result

+The paper is organized as follows.
 In Section \ref{s:CohHomDifForms} we study homogeneous differential forms on cones and calculate their de Rham cohomology.
 As applications we prove the aforementioned generalization of Guillemin's Theorem on homogeneous functions and a characterization of functionals with the Stokes property.

 In Section \ref{s:POT} we first review some basic facts about pseudodifferential operators and trace functionals.
 We introduce pretraces and hypertraces and we give some examples.
 In Section \ref{s:OSC} we apply the results of Section \ref{s:CohHomDifForms} and provide a result about the representation of a classical pseudodifferential operator as a sum of commutators.
 We use this result to give the classification of hypertraces and traces on $\CLa$ for different values of $a$.
 For the case of integral $a$ we give two proofs, one relying on a result due to \textsc{Ponge} \cite{Pon:TPO} and a completely self--contained one in Subsection \ref{ss:AAT}.